-Like the vast majority of America, I went out and saw the new Stars Wars movie recently.
+Like the vast majority of America, I went out and saw the new Stars Wars movie recently (or, as of 2017/2018 the new new Star Wars movie).
 My favorite part of the movie had nothing to do with the fighting or the actors or the special effects.
-It had to do with the final, and arguably most spectacular, filming location, the one used at the very end of the movie.
+It had to do with the final, and arguably most spectacular, filming location, the one used at the very end of the movie (or a good chunk of the new, new one).
 Anyone who has seen the movie knows what I’m talking about.

 Other than the flying vehicle and the landing area, none of that scenery was CGI.
 How do I know?
 Because I’ve been there, and it is just as spectacular as it looks.
 The scene was filmed on a little island in the story North Atlantic, 9 miles from the west coast of Ireland, a place called Skellig Michael (or Sceilig Mhichíl in the Irish).
 It’s one of the most spectacular, breath taking, jaw dropping locations I’ve ever had the pleasure of setting eyes upon.

 Now just getting to Skellig Michael is a chore in itself.
 First, you have to get to Ireland.

 In Ireland now?
 Good.
 It’s easier to do this from Shannon Airport, but Dublin can work too.
 Get in the car, and drive to County Kerry.
 Then drive to the tip of the Ring of Kerry to a little town called Portmagee.
 I’ll wait.
 There now?
 Good.